michaelmalinjr/datasciencecoursera/Getting and Cleaning Data/README.md

-README for Getting and Cleaning Data Course Project Code <br>
+--README for Getting and Cleaning Data Course Project Code <br>
-Version 1.0<br>
+--Version 1.0<br>
-Author: Michael Malin Jr<br>
+--Author: Michael Malin Jr<br>
-Date: 08/23/2014<br><br>
+--Date: 08/23/2014<br><br>

-Purpose of the course project is to perform the following:<br>
+-Purpose of the course project is to perform the following:<br>
 1. Merges the training and the test sets to create one data set.<br>
 2. Extracts only the measurements on the mean and standard deviation for each measurement. <br>
 3. Uses descriptive activity names to name the activities in the data set<br>
 4. Appropriately labels the data set with descriptive variable names.<br>
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject. <br>

-Below is a description of the steps performed in the run_analysis.R script  to answer the questions above.<br>
+-Below is a description of the steps performed in the run_analysis.R script  to answer the questions above.<br>

 --Step 1: <br>
 -Download the following data to your computer.<br>